Depression (mood): Non-psychiatric illnesses

 Depressed mood can be the result of a number of infectious diseases, nutritional deficiencies, neurological conditions, and physiological problems, including hypoandrogenism (in men), Addison's disease, Cushing's syndrome, pernicious anemia, hypothyroidism, hyperparathyroidism, Lyme disease, multiple sclerosis, Parkinson's disease, celiac disease, chronic pain, stroke, diabetes, cancer, and HIV.
+Autistic burnout may also be misdiagnosed as depression.

 Studies have found that anywhere from 30 to 85 percent of patients suffering from chronic pain are also clinically depressed.
 A 2014 study by Hooley et al. concluded that chronic pain increased the chance of death by suicide by two to three times.
 In 2017, the British Medical Association found that 49% of UK chronic pain patients also had depression.

 As many as 1/3 of stroke survivors will later develop post-stroke depression.
 Because strokes may cause damage to the parts of the brain involved in processing emotions, reward, and cognition, stroke may be considered a direct cause of depression.